MicrosoftDocs/azure-devops-yaml-schema/task-reference/docker-compose-v0.md

 **`requireAdditionalDockerComposeFiles`** - **Require Additional Docker Compose Files**<br>
 `boolean`.
 Default value: `false`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Specify a value to produce an error if the additional Docker Compose files do not exist.
+Specifies a value to produce an error if the additional Docker Compose files do not exist.
 This option overrides the default behavior that would ignore a file if it does not exist.
 <!-- :::editable-content-end::: -->
 <br>